dataminer-site/dataminer-site.github.io/docs/archive/0.9/extensions/mysql.md

 ## Schema Cache

-To avoid having to continuously fetch schema data from MySQL, DuckDB keeps schema information - such as the names of tables, their columns, etc -  cached.
+To avoid having to continuously fetch schema data from MySQL, DataMiner keeps schema information - such as the names of tables, their columns, etc -  cached.
 If changes are made to the schema through a different connection to the MySQL instance, such as new columns being added to a table, the cached schema information might be outdated.
 In this case, the function `mysql_clear_cache` can be executed to clear the internal caches.

 ```sql
 CALL mysql_clear_cache();